CuriosityWeekends/TemPro/README.md

    git clone https://github.com/CuriosityWeekends/TemPro.git
    cd TemPro
    ```

-    Flash the ESP8266
+2. **Flash the ESP8266**

-        Open Code For NodeMCU/ in Arduino IDE
+   * Open `Code For NodeMCU/` in Arduino IDE

-        Install required libraries (e.g., PubSubClient, DHT)
+   * Install required libraries (e.g., `PubSubClient`, `DHT`)

-        Set Wi-Fi and MQTT details in the sketch
+   * Set Wi-Fi and MQTT details in the sketch

-        Upload to your ESP8266
+   * Upload to your ESP8266

-    Start the MQTT Broker
+3. **Start the MQTT Broker**

-        Navigate to ESP8266-broker/ and follow setup instructions
+   * Navigate to `ESP8266-broker/` and follow setup instructions

-        Or use a public broker like broker.hivemq.com for testing
+   * Or use a public broker like `broker.hivemq.com` for testing

-    Run the Web Dashboard
+4. **Run the Web Dashboard**

-        Open Web/index.html in a browser, or serve with any HTTP server
+   * Open `Web/index.html` in a browser
+   * Or serve it with any HTTP server

-        Monitor real-time temperature from your ESP8266
+   * Monitor real-time temperature from your ESP8266

+---

 ## 📷 Screenshots

-Include screenshots of your hardware setup and web dashboard here
+Include screenshots of your hardware setup and web dashboard here.

+---

 ## 🤝 Contributing

 Got improvements?
 Found a bug?

-    Fork the repo
+1. Fork the repo

-    Create your feature branch: git checkout -b my-feature
+2. Create your feature branch: `git checkout -b my-feature`

-    Commit your changes: git commit -m 'Add feature'
+3. Commit your changes: `git commit -m 'Add feature'`

-    Push to the branch: git push origin my-feature
+4. Push to the branch: `git push origin my-feature`

-    Open a Pull Request!
+5. Open a Pull Request!

+---

 ## 📄 License

-MIT License – see LICENSE for details.
+MIT License – see [LICENSE](./LICENSE) for details.